About

 Overview

 This dissertation examines how presidents calibrate the content of unilateral actions to manage institutional constraints and maximize political benefits.
-The first chapter proposes a new measurement framework to estimate the extent to which presidents move the policy status quo.
-The second chapter extends the unilateral action model, proposing a cost-constrained model.
-The third chapter studies whether presidents represent national constituencies through unilateral actions.
+The first chapter proposes a new measurement framework, anchored embedding scaling (AES), to estimate the locations of unilateral actions within the liberal-conservative policy space.
+The second chapter recovers the inherited policy status quo for each directive and estimates the policy displacement produced by unilateral actions using AES.
+The third chapter extends existing models of unilateral action by proposing a cost-constrained model of presidential policy choice.

 Chapter 1